-We are now more than halfway through Term Two in Istanbul, Türkiye, and Mumbai, India, with students recently returning from their weXplore excursions.
-Here’s a quick overview of what students are focusing on this term:
+We also recently completed Term Two in Istanbul, Türkiye, and Mumbai, India.
+Here’s a quick overview on the projects students focused on during the term:

 In Türkiye, students selected one of three project modules to focus on for the eight-week term.

-The first, Lokma Ekonomi, has students exploring the relationship between the country’s distinct ethnic communities and the Turkish economy.
-Participants have been meeting with government members, religious figures, corporate workers, and many other community members while crafting policies that could benefit the Turkish people as their final product.
+The first module, Lokma Ekonomi, had students exploring the relationship between the country’s distinct ethnic communities and the Turkish economy.
+Participants met with government members, religious figures, corporate workers, and many other community members while crafting policies that could benefit the Turkish people as their final product.

-The second module, Can You Astronish Me?, has students utilizing scientific investigation to explore astronomy’s past, present, and future challenges while also building a functioning telescope for their final product.
-During the term, they’ve visited the Istanbul University of Astronomy and Space Science and the Museum of the History of Science and Technology in Islam, among many others places, to bolster their knowledge.
+The second module, Can You Astronish Me?, had students utilizing scientific investigation to explore astronomy’s past, present, and future challenges while also building a functioning telescope for their final product.
+During the term, they visited the Istanbul University of Astronomy and Space Science and the Museum of the History of Science and Technology in Islam, among many others places, to bolster their knowledge.

 The third Türkiye module, Learn History?
-We Ought To, Man! has students doing just that through the lenses of historical thinking and global awareness.
-During their time in Istanbul, they’ve visited the Harbiye Military Museum, met with the Human Rights Association, visited the Greek Consulate to understand modern-day politics and international relations, and toured a Gallipoli battlefield.
+We Ought To, Man! had students doing just that through the lenses of historical thinking and global awareness.
+During their time in Istanbul, they visited the Harbiye Military Museum, met with the Human Rights Association, visited the Greek Consulate to understand modern-day politics and international relations, and toured a Gallipoli battlefield.

-Over in India, students are also working on projects representative of their surroundings.
+Over in India, students also worked on projects representative of their surroundings.

-In the Geometry of Design module, students are turning their eye to India’s architecture and culture to explore mathematical and design concepts, with the end goal of crafting an eye-catching saree.
-Throughout their time in India, participants have met with mathematicians, entrepreneurs, and participated in the “Ahmedabad Heritage Walk,” a 2km interfaith trek that starts at the Kalupur Swaminarayan Hindu Temple and ends at the Jami Masjid Mosque.
+In the Geometry of Design module, students turned their eyes to India’s architecture and culture to explore mathematical and design concepts, with the end goal of crafting an eye-catching saree.
+Throughout their time in India, participants met with mathematicians, entrepreneurs, and participated in the “Ahmedabad Heritage Walk,” a 2km interfaith trek that starts at the Kalupur Swaminarayan Hindu Temple and ends at the Jami Masjid Mosque.
 During the tour, students sketched geometric designs they saw throughout the city and learned about 22 significant landmarks in Ahmedabad.

-In the Path to Sustainability Module, participants are using Mumbai’s hectic setting to explore how urban settlements can be planned to balance sustainable development and quality of life.
-Their in-country experiences have been designed around allowing them to better understand environmental sustainability issues and how they affect different communities in the Mumbai area.
+In the Path to Sustainability Module, participants used Mumbai’s hectic setting to explore how urban settlements can be planned to balance sustainable development and quality of life.
+Their in-country experiences were designed around allowing them to better understand environmental sustainability issues and how they affect different communities in the Mumbai area.

-The third module, Mumbai’s Entrepreneur, is focusing on exploring life in Dharavi, one of the largest slums in the world, and how microeconomic opportunities can be used to help its residents climb out from the bottom of the pyramid and achieve a better life.
-During the term, students have visited Dharavi to witness it firsthand and met with local entrepreneurs who have successfully made a life for themselves via their own ingenuity.
-By the term’s end, students will have developed a business plan for a product or service benefiting India’s most needy.
+The third module, Mumbai’s Entrepreneurs, focused on exploring life in Dharavi, one of the largest slums in the world, and how microeconomic opportunities can be used to help its residents climb out from the bottom of the pyramid and achieve a better life.
+During the term, students visited Dharavi to witness it firsthand and met with local entrepreneurs who have successfully made a life for themselves via their own ingenuity.
+By the term’s end, students developed a business plan for a product or service benefiting India’s most needy.